leingang/den37-mathmaze/March21.md

 ### Math Maze team

-We need to figure out
+I have a prototype of the [Math Maze](https://scratch.mit.edu/projects/148953234/) game.
+We need to figure out:

 * who will design what elements (hero, critter, boss, mazes, cut scenes)
 * how to make the critters move better